sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/11_electron/electron.md

 ## Referencing and Initialization

-The [`@glue42/electron`](https://www.npmjs.com/package/@glue42/electron) library is available as an `npm` package.
+The [`@glue42/electron`](https://www.npmjs.com/package/@glue42/electron) library is available as an NPM package.
 To install it, run the following command in the root directory of your project:

 ```cmd
 npm install @glue42/electron